 This was the first time doing a cooking class while abroad and we’ve got to say…it was awesome!
 Go for the Athens Cooking Lessons and Dinner with Athens Walking Tours.
-There is no better way to learn local cuisine and culinary traditions than to actually cook with locals.
+There is no better way to learn the local cuisine and culinary traditions than to actually cook with locals.
 Your class takes place at a restaurant named Diavlos Taverna near the Agora.
 They will actually do the cooking while your class takes care of the chopping, cutting, seasoning, etc. During your class you will learn how to make tzatziki, zucchini balls, Greek salad, dolmas (grape leaves), and so much more.
 On top of learning to cook you should enjoy your glass of wine and expect to make friends with the others in your class.

 48 Hours in Athens: Lodging

 We recommend staying at AthensWas hotel.
 They were running a deal on Chase Ultimate Rewards’ website that gave us a great rate.
 The hotel was incredibly clean and modern and offered a cozy bed to sleep on.
 Head upstairs to get a panoramic view of the acropolis and enjoy a hand crafted cocktail.
 The prices at the restaurant were a little too high for our liking so we decided to venture out for our dinners.
 We did, however, enjoy the complimentary breakfast downstairs.